Top 10 things to bring to Acocote Eco Inn

 - Snorkel Mask

 - Buy some groceries on the drive down.
 At Acocote Eco Inn, all of our accommodations have a full kitchen, so you can cook as much or as little as you would like.
-We supply rice, beans, milk, coffee, tea, cereal, breakfast bars, and some fruit when available in your kitchens.
+We supply rice, beans, milk, coffee, tea, cereal, breakfast bars, drinking water and some fruit, when available, in your kitchens.
 We do recommend at least picking some items on your drive down to have available for light meals or snacks.
+Here is a good list to get you started.
 An easy thing to do is to get the makings for a pico de gallo.
 So tomatoes, onions, peppers, carrots, pineapple, cilantro, garlic and limes, makes an easy and delicious Pico.
 Get fresh made corn tortillas, and Oaxaca cheese for quesadillas.
 Bacon and or Chorizo and eggs for breakfast burritos.
 All these items are best purchased at grocery stores on the way down.
 From Cancun, the Chedraui in Tulum is an easy in and out (They have ATM’s in the store as well).
 From Chetumal, go to the Chedraui in the Mall of the Americas on Avenida Insurgentes.

 - You can buy beer in Xcalak, but you have to go to Mahahual (an hour drive away) to get any hard liquor (tequila, rum, whiskey, etc.) The best bet, is to buy it at duty free at the airport.
 If you weren’t able to do that, you can always pick some up at the grocery stores here.
 E.g. the Chedraui in Tulum or Chetumal.

 - Offline Google Maps